keu/docs/astro/kubernetespodoperator.md

 On Astro, the Kubernetes infrastructure required to run the KubernetesPodOperator is built into every cluster in the data plane and is managed by Astronomer.

+## Known limitations

+- Cross-account service accounts are not supported on pods launched in the Astro cluster.
+- PersistentVolumes (PVs) are not supported on pods launched in the Astro cluster.

 ## Prerequisites

 - An [Astro project](create-project.md).